google/ml-compiler-opt/docs/demo/demo.md

 pass manager by default.
 This allows us to not need to require it explicitly at compile time, but it is a requirement for the MLGO project (all our work assumes the new pass manager)

+**NOTE 3**: The python executable should be explicitly set if there are multiple (particularly, newer) Python executables on the system with `-DPython3_EXECUTABLE=/path/to/compatible/python`

 ## Build Fuchsia